Overv/VulkanTutorial/06_Texture_mapping/00_Images.md

 ```

 All types of pipeline barriers are submitted using the same function.
 The first
-parameter specifies in which pipeline stage the operations occur that should
+parameter after the command buffer specifies in which pipeline stage the
-happen before the barrier.
-The second parameter specifies the pipeline stage in
+operations occur that should happen before the barrier.
+The second parameter
-which operations will wait on the barrier.
-We want it to happen immediately, so
+specifies the pipeline stage in which operations will wait on the barrier.
+The
+pipeline stages that you are allowed to specify before and after the barrier
+depend on how you use the resource before and after the barrier.
+The allowed
+values are listed in [this table](https://www.khronos.org/registry/vulkan/specs/1.0/html/vkspec.html#synchronization-access-types-supported)
+of the specification.
+For example, if you're going to read from a uniform after
-we're going with the top of the pipeline.
+the barrier, you would specify a usage of `VK_ACCESS_UNIFORM_READ_BIT` and the
+earliest shader that will read from the uniform as pipeline stage, for example
+`VK_PIPELINE_STAGE_FRAGMENT_SHADER_BIT`.
+It would not make sense to specify
+a non-shader pipeline stage for this type of usage and the validation layers
+will warn you when you specify a pipeline stage that does not match the type of
+usage.

 The third parameter is either `0` or `VK_DEPENDENCY_BY_REGION_BIT`.
 The latter
 turns the barrier into a per-region condition.
 That means that the